jasonbuechler/software-hax-etc/mediawiki-in-freenas-jail.md

 ---
 ### Install all 4 packages simultaneously
 #### *match-up versions for php and mysql*
+The `pkg info` command lists every package that was installed, including those of all required dependencies.
 ```bash
 pkg install mediawiki135-php74 \
             apache24 \